 |Will||17 April||—||6 – total from the Sheriff’s Office; 1 in correctional facility||—|

 Cook County (Chicago) jail emerged as one of the worst-impacted facilities not only in the state, but in the country.
 Information about the outbreak was reported by the Cook County Sheriff, whose office has regularly updated information about detainees and staff regarding those who have: tested positive, tested negative, and recovered.
 They also report deaths.
 The website provides information about measures the jail has taken to reduce the spread, including: testing all incoming detainees, all symptomatic and select asymptomatic detainees; and moving from double to single cells.
-The below chart, from the Cook County Sheriff’s website, demonstrates the scale of the infection:
+The below Graph 1.4, from the Cook County Sheriff’s website, demonstrates the scale of the infection.

 Immigration and Customs Enforcement (ICE)